Lindstromer/docs/manual/properties/text.rst

-Text/WordPress editor
+Text
 ============

 .. attribute:: type: text

 This property will output the textarea tag and the output will be a string with all text from the textarea.

-You could also use the `property editor <editor.html>`_ without any settings.
+From version 1.2.0 you could also use the `property editor <editor.html>`_ without any settings.

 Settings
 -----------